brainsmoothheadempty/ror2modpacks/README.md

 ![Risk of Rain 2 Banner](images/ror2_banner.jpg?raw=true "Risk of Rain 2 Banner")

 ## Using the Modpacks
-Latest versions of modpacks can be retrieved by navigating to the [Releases tab](https://github.com/brainsmoothheadempty/ror2modpacks/tags), selecting the relevant modpack, and downloading the .r2z file.
+Latest versions of modpacks can be retrieved by navigating to the [Releases tab](https://github.com/brainsmoothheadempty/ror2modpacks/tags), selecting the relevant modpack, and downloading the .r2z file from the Assets section.
 The .r2z file can then be easily imported into r2modman.

 To setup and import r2modman and import the modpacks, follow these steps: